ManInWeb3/KubePosture/docs/operations/handling-vulnerable-images.md

 ### 4. Edge case — CVE in your code with no fix yet

 If you've discovered a vulnerability in your own code that you don't yet have a fix for, the supplier/deployer roles re-merge: you're a deployer of an unfixable image.
-Walk Flow 2 below as if it were third-party — VEX, compensating controls, time-boxed acceptance — until you ship the patch.
+Walk Flow 2 below as if it were third-party — applicability check, compensating controls, time-boxed acceptance — until you ship the patch.

 ---